Robbie Hummel

 Robert John Hummel (born March 8, 1989) is an American professional basketball player and TV commentator.
 He played college basketball for Purdue University and for the Minnesota Timberwolves in the NBA.
 In 2019, Hummel was named USA Basketball Male Athlete of the Year.
-He has served as an analyst for the Big Ten Network and Fox Sports, and is a regular contributor for Westwood One Sports and Sirius XM.

-Robbie Hummel also works as a college basketball analyst for NBC Sports and CBS Sports.
+He has served as an analyst for the Big Ten Network and Fox Sports, and is a regular contributor for Westwood One Sports and SiriusXM.
+Robbie Hummel also works as a college basketball and NBA analyst for NBC Sports and CBS Sports.

 High school career

 Hummel attended Valparaiso High School in Valparaiso, Indiana.
 Playing under coach Bob Punter, he played alongside his future college freshman teammate, Scott Martin (who transferred to the University of Notre Dame after one season at Purdue).
 Hummel averaged 15.7 points, 7.1 rebounds and 4.1 assists per game as a Viking during his senior season.

 Considered a four-star recruit by Rivals.com, Hummel was listed as the No. 21 small forward and the No. 75 player in the nation in 2007.